1. The ONS and statistics

 What is the difference between “survey” and “questionnaire”?

-Why is my data important?
+Why are my data important?

-Can I give ONS feedback on the design of its questionnaires?
+Can I give feedback on questionnaires?

 Back to table of contents